turingschool/career-development-curriculum/module_two/2003_career_journal.md

 * What outcomes do you hope to reach by the end of this week because of these activities?

 Applying wayfinding to using job search resources
-* Go through the resources [listed here](https://github.com/turingschool/career-development-curriculum/blob/master/module-5/job_search_care_package.md#job-opportunities) in the Finding Job Opportunities section and explore 2-3 tools.
+* Go through the resources [listed here](https://github.com/turingschool/career-development-curriculum-site/blob/master/resources/finding_opportunities.md) and explore 2-3 tools.
 List what you looked at here:
 * Apply wayfinding: of what you looked at, what did you discover that aligns with your vision?
 If it didn't align with your vision, what will you try next?
 * Find a job posting that aligns with your vision.
 What's the posting?
 How does it align with what you're looking for?
 Add it to your Huntr.
 * What next steps will you take to explore that opportunity and find contacts?
 Add that information to your Huntr card.